keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 - Destroying the only planet we have to inhabit
 - Income inequality

-{% include type/note.html content: 'With global stress, I feel like I have little control over the outcome of my actions.' %}
+{% include type/note.html content: 'With global stress, I feel like I have little control over the outcome of my actions.', align: 'left' %}

 There's only so much one person can do to improve the state of global stressors 🤷🏻‍♂️

 I do what I can through political activism, awareness, and volunteering, but I'm a tiny piece of a massive puzzle.